IoTKETI/spring-jena-sparql/README.md

+  __NOTE: the public access of nextprot sparql is scheduled for 2014__

 Advanced SPARQL for nextprot with spring-mvc, jena and virtuoso
 ===============================================================
 The purpose of this document is to give an original way to build and test the new advanced search engine for neXtProt. neXtProt is an on-line knowledge platform on human proteins.
 It is based on a top-down data integration process, materialized in a central SQL engine (postgres). neXtProt tends to integrate, with a top-down process, a large amount of data provided by independant groups (bottom-up process).
 Currently, all neXtProt's data can't be easily interrogated because of the lack of an advanced query engine.
 The nature of bioinformatics data makes this features difficult to achieve.
 Data are highly interconnected and are difficult to be normalized without adding useless of complexity.